Armorr/RemoteRenderingForGodot4/README.md

 #### Notice

++ Theoretically, this project supports multiple platforms, but currently, due to limitations with dynamic linking libraries, development has been focused exclusively on the **Windows platform**.
-Please ensure that the aforementioned preparations are done **using the SAME 32-bit or 64-bit architecture**.
++ Please ensure that the aforementioned preparations are done **using the SAME 32-bit or 64-bit architecture**.
 This repository is 64-bit.